 I’ve always put more time and effort into toffee than caramel, but lately I’ve been craving the latter and trying various recipes.
 By far, this version of Chocolate Sea Salt Caramels is the best!
 And as a bonus, it’s pretty easy.

-This one’s not!
-I’ve made it twice, both times a success.
-First time I poured it over shortbread for Millionaire Bars, and the second time I just poured it into a pan, topped it with chocolate and cut it into squares.
+This one's not!
+I've made it twice, both times a success.
+The first time I poured it over shortbread for Millionaire Bars.
+The second time I just poured it into a pan, topped it with chocolate and cut it into squares.
 It’s darker than some other caramels and has an amazing depth of flavor.
 Land o’ Lakes provides a recipe for the full batch, but if you are okay with using half a can of condensed milk (I like to weigh out 7 oz), the recipe halves nicely.
-If you halve it, pour it into a 9×5 inch non-stick foil lined loaf pan and watch the temp closely, as it will take less time.
+If you halve it, pour it into a 9x5 inch non-stick foil lined loaf pan and watch the temp closely, as it will take less time.

 - 2 teaspoons vanilla extract

 - 1 bag 10-12 oz milk or dark chocolate chips

 - 2 teaspoons coconut oil